dynguy/Coronavirus_Scrap/README.md

 It will generate a bar graph that displays total confirmed and death cases from the top 5 countries with the most coronavirus cases.

 # Plans
 Hoping to make the code more modular/cleaner and expanding the project to include data on a global map.
+Also planning on adding an option to graph data based on specific continents.

 # Example Output
 ![](images/Example_Generated_Graphs.png)